BET Awards 2021: Complete Winners List

-The 2021 BET awards are back in person this year after coronavirus forced the awards circuit into virtual shows, and this year’s ceremony is hosted by actress Taraji P. Henson.
+Megan Thee Stallion dominated Sunday’s BET Awards, taking home prizes for Best Female Hip Hop Artist, Best Collaboration, Viewer’s Choice and Best Video.

+Lil Baby won the award for Best Male Hip Hop Artist, while Jazmine Sullivan took home Album of the Year for “Heaux Tales.”

-Standout names in Black entertainment were in attendance at the awards, which took place Microsoft Theater in Downtown Los Angeles Sunday night — including nominees Issa Rae, Andra Day and Viola Davis.
-Day took home the Best Actress award for her portrayal of the Lady Day in Lee Daniels’ “The United States vs. Billie Holiday.”
+Actress Taraji P. Henson hosted the show, which took place at the Microsoft Theater in Downtown Los Angeles — Andra Day took home the Best Actress award for her portrayal of Lady Day in Lee Daniels’ “The United States vs. Billie Holiday.”

 Queen Latifah was honored with the Lifetime Achievement BET Award, adding her name to a list of star-studded honorees including Whitney Houston and Mary J. Blige.

-Hip Hop artists Megan Thee Stallion and DaBaby led the night with seven nominations each.
-Megan took home this year’s award for Best Female Hip Hop Artist, while Lil Baby won the award for Best Male Hip Hop Artist.

-“Black Panther” star Chadwick Boseman was posthumously nominated for Best Actor for playing Levee in the film adaptation of August Wilson’s “Ma Rainey’s Black Bottom.”
+“Black Panther” star Chadwick Boseman was posthumously nominated and won for Best Actor for playing Levee in the film adaptation of August Wilson’s “Ma Rainey’s Black Bottom.”
+The show also paid tribute to rapper DMX, who died of a heart attack earlier this year.

 The night was also jam-packed with performances, the largest number the BET Awards has ever had, including appearances from Andra Day, City Girls, DaBaby, DJ Khaled, H.E.R., Jazmine Sullivan, Kirk Franklin, Lil Baby, Lil Durk, Migos, Moneybagg Yo, Rapsody, Roddy Ricch and Tyler the Creator.

-Check out a full list of the BET Awards winners below.
-This post is being updated live with the most current results.
+Check out a full list of the 2021 BET Awards winners below.

 Best Album